klozn/10-javascript/60-projects/digibooky/README.md

 ### Story 2: Show details of book
 As a user I want to get the details of a single book so I can inspect a single book more closely.
+- ISBN, title, author & a small summary make up all of the details of a single book.
 - Prioritization: Must-Have

 ### Story 3: Search a book by ISBN